JH-Eric-Yang/Pepper_Chat/README.md

-# Pepper Robot Voice Interaction System
+# Pepper Chat - Robot Voice Interaction System

-A complete voice interaction system for Pepper robot with multi-agent personality support that captures microphone input, processes it with Whisper speech recognition, sends it to ChatGPT for intelligent responses using configurable AI agents, and makes the robot speak using NAOqi text-to-speech.
+A complete voice interaction system for Pepper robot designed for educational outreach at the Bath Institute for Digital Security and Behaviour.
+The system captures microphone input, processes it with Whisper speech recognition, sends it to ChatGPT for intelligent responses using configurable AI agent personalities, and makes the robot speak using NAOqi text-to-speech.

 ## System Architecture